Nancy Striniste, founder and principal designer at EarlySpace, is a landscape designer, an educator, and an author.

 Nancy currently serves in a number of professional organizations including:

 - member of the leadership team for the National COVID-19 Outdoor Learning Initiative since May 2020.
 Nancy’s work focuses on creating guidelines related to infrastructure for outdoor learning, and on helping to lead a group of 300 landscape designers and architects from across the country who are offering pro bono concept design services to schools that are reopening safely using the outdoors (read more here);

 - a founding member of the board of NoVA Outside, an alliance of Northern Virginia environmental educators;

 - an advocate for nature play in Maryland parks and schoolyards as a member of Maryland Partnership for Children and Nature’s Nature Play Working Group;

 - a member of the Community Built Association that brings together artists and designers who are committed to working with volunteers to build their designs; and

-- the International School Grounds Alliance, where she loves learning from and being inspired by the creativity of colleagues from around the world.
+- the International School Grounds Alliance, where Nancy loves learning from and being inspired by the creativity of colleagues from around the world.